 Traditionally, fish cakes are dipped in a salty soy sauce with green onions and sesame oil.
-This is often the cheapest Korean street food that you can find in the streets, and the price varies depending on the size of skewers.
+This is often the cheapest Korean street food that you can find in the streets, and the price varies depending on the size of the skewers.

 The term 오뎅 odeng comes from the Japanese word oden, which refers to a style of stew that frequently includes fish cakes.
 Since the Koreans won their independence, the native word 어묵 eomuk has become more widely used, and it usually refers to the round and doughy sort of fish cake that is the more popular of the two variants.

-Imagine the two of the best snacks in the world, hot dog and french fries combined; the result is the Gamja-Hotdog.
+Imagine two of the best snacks in the world, hot dog and french fries combined; the result is the Gamja-Hotdog.
 This Korean-style French Fries Corn Dog is a fun Korean street food that is made with a hot dog covered in crispy, golden brown potatoes.
 There are other varieties of Korean corn dogs, like the one with mozzarella, but the Gamja-Hot dog is already a treat for your taste buds.

 Korean fried chicken is fried twice to achieve the crispy-paper thin skin that cracks at every bite.
 This Korean street food is also best partnered with beer which they called 치맥 chimaek (fried chicken and beer) in South Korea.

-Gimbap 김밥 (Gimbap), also known as the Korean Sushi, is a Korean street food made with cooked rice and many other toppings rolled up in a gim (a dried sheet of seaweed) and served in bite-sized slices.
+Gimbap 김밥 (Gimbap), also known as Korean Sushi, is a Korean street food made with cooked rice and many other toppings rolled up in a gim (a dried sheet of seaweed) and served in bite-sized slices.

 Ddakkochi is another Korean street food in a skewer.
-It is a popular grilled chicken street food with sweet and spicy sauce coating.
-It is more delicious because the chicken doesn't have bones anymore, so it's more convenient to eat.
+It is a popular grilled chicken street food with a sweet and spicy sauce coating.
+It is more delicious because the chicken doesn’t have bones anymore, so it’s more convenient to eat.